 From 2001-2011 Ms. Radocha held various positions in the Marine Corps’ Expeditionary Fighting Vehicle program.
 As the Director for Acquisition and Business Management, she was the senior advisor to the PM for Advanced Amphibious Assault for all acquisition and business issues.
 From 2008-2010, she was the Director of Test and Evaluation where she executed a comprehensive developmental and operational test strategy.
 As a member of the NAVSEA Commander’s Development Program (2000-2001), Ms. Radocha served as SEA91 Executive Director directing functional process support for two major PEOs and as an OPNAV programmer in N801.

-From 1992-2000 Ms. Radocha worked in the DDG 51 Class Program Office as an engineer and Contracting Officer’s Representative for class services contracts valued more than $500M.
-She led design and engineering efforts directly supporting all ship construction contracts for two shipbuilders including the introduction of the Flight IIA baseline on DDG 79.
-She began her Navy civilian career in 1989 as a Cost Estimating and Analysis intern at NAVSEA.
+Other previous assignments include as an engineer and Contracting Officer’s Representative in the DDG 51 shipbuilding program office leading design and engineering efforts directly supporting all ship construction contracts for two shipbuilders including the introduction of the Flight IIA baseline.
+Ms. Radocha began her Navy civilian career in 1989 as a Cost Estimating and Analysis intern at NAVSEA.

-Ms. Radocha attended Virginia Polytechnic Institute and State University where she earned a Bachelor of Science degree in Industrial Engineering and Operations Research in 1989 and a Master of Engineering Administration degree in 1994.
-In 2008, she earned a Master of Science degree in National Resource Strategy from The Industrial College of the Armed Forces.
-She is a member of the Acquisition Professional Community and has Level III certifications in Program Management and Manufacturing, Production, and Quality Assurance.
+Ms. Radocha attended Virginia Polytechnic Institute and State University where she earned a Bachelor of Science degree in Industrial Engineering and Operations Research and a Master of Engineering Administration degree.
+She also earned a Master of Science degree in National Resource Strategy from The Industrial College of the Armed Forces and is a graduate of the Federal Executive Institute.
+Ms. Radocha is a member of the Acquisition Professional Community and has Level III certifications in Program Management and Manufacturing, Production, and Quality Assurance.
 Ms. Radocha is the recipient of numerous awards including the Navy Civilian Meritorious Service Award and two Navy Civilian Superior Service Awards.